You want smart political talk without the meltdowns?

 And so that's why the internet rose.

-It's not because there was some sort of a right wing conspiracy and heavily funded.
+It's not because there was some sort of a right-wing conspiracy and heavily funded.

 You guys suck.

-And you're not real people, and you're not like nobody wants to hang out with Brian Stelter.
+And you're not real people and you're not like, nobody wants to hang out with Brian Stelter.

 You know what I'm saying?

-There's the none of these people are people that people can actually relate to and like.
+None of these people are people that people can actually relate to and like.

 I don't think anybody knows who Humpty Dumpty is, but that's a separate issue.

-Wouldn't you say uh Joe Concha?
+Wouldn't you say, Joe Concha?

-Uh yeah, look, Rogan's exactly right.
+Yeah, look, Rogan's exactly right.

 And by the way, I didn't realize I could say that on the air.